Eric da Silva Moreira: Loan to Rio Ave

+Loan to Excelsior

+On 26 August 2026, Moreira joined Eredivisie side Excelsior on a season-long loan deal.

 International career

 Born in Germany, da Silva Moreira also has Portuguese, Bissau-Guinean and Polish origins.
 He is a youth international for Germany, having played for the under-16 and under-17.

 With Germany U17 he was a standout in the 2023 European Championship and the following World Cup that his team both won.

 Style of play

 A versatile right-footed player, da Silva Moreira can play either as a centre-forward, winger or right-back.

 Personal life

-Da Silva Moreira is the nephew of former footballer Almami Moreira and the cousin of current Strasbourg player Diego Moreira.
+Da Silva Moreira is the nephew of former footballer Almami Moreira and the cousin of current AC Milan player Diego Moreira.